simolus3/drift/examples/app/README.md

 When running the app in a regular Dart VM, for instance through `flutter test`, you need to ensure that sqlite3 is available yourself.
 See the [documentation](https://drift.simonbinder.eu/docs/platforms/#desktop) for more details on this.
+To run or build this app on the web, first run `build_runner build` to compile the web worker used to access databases.

 ## Development